 The visiting evaluators are asked to pay particular attention to the requirements of Section N., ensuring the inclusion of a discussion of the institution’s apparent compliance with credit and time standards found in the NASM Handbook (Standards for Accreditation III.).
 Also, the visiting evaluators must include in Section N. a discussion of the a) status, b) curriculum, c) title/content consistency, d) student work, e) development of competencies, and f) overall effectiveness of each curricular program/degree falling under the listing purview of NASM.

-Should evaluators require assistance during the preparation of Visitors’ Reports, please contact Paul Florek in the National Office directly.
+Should evaluators require assistance during the preparation of Visitors’ Reports, please contact Nora Hamme in the National Office directly.

-The expense report form linked below is intended for use only by visiting evaluators in reporting expenses directly related to NASM visitations.
+The Expense Statement form linked below is intended for use only by visiting evaluators in reporting expenses directly related to NASM visitations.